-Developing intimate lubricants for women, we researched the physiological mechanisms at play in women’s lubrication during sex.
-We found the learnings very interesting and as, some of you also asked us to clarify what was the difference between wetness and female ejaculation, we invited a sexologist to walk us through the different intimate fluids the female body produces.
+When developing intimate lubricants for people with vulvas, we researched the physiological mechanisms at play in lubrication during sex.
+We found the learnings very interesting, and as some of you also asked us to clarify what was the difference between wetness and female ejaculation, we invited a sexologist to walk us through the different intimate fluids the female body produces.

-Wetness, mucus, cyprine, lubrication, female ejaculation: the fluids produced by female genitalia have been labelled many things, and rarely are they self-explanatory.
-Here is a comprehensive overview of a woman’s vaginal secretions and their purpose.
+Wetness, mucus, cyprine, lubrication, female ejaculation: the fluids produced by female genitalia have been labelled many things, and they are rarely self-explanatory.
+Here is a comprehensive overview of a vulva owner’s vaginal secretions and their purpose.

 When sexually aroused, the Bartholin’s glands, which are located near the vaginal opening near the vaginal lips, will produce fluids to lubricate the vagina.
-This lubrication is meant to facilitate penetration and thrusting during sex.
-Hormonal changes, such as a decline in estrogen after childbirth or increase in prolactin levels when breastfeeding, can lead to insufficient vaginal lubrication.
-To alleviate any pain or dryness following such changes, it is advisable to use a personal lubricant during penetrative sex.
+This lubrication is meant to facilitate penetration and thrusting during intercourse.
+Hormonal changes, such as a decline in estrogen after childbirth or increase in prolactin levels when breastfeeding, can lead to less vaginal lubrication.
+To alleviate any pain or dryness following such changes, it is advisable to use a lubricant during penetrative stimulation.